nodejs/node/doc/api/tls.md

     [OpenSSL Options][] for more information.
     *Note*: [`tls.createServer()`][] sets the default value to `true`, other APIs that create secure contexts leave it unset.
+  * `ecdhCurve` {string} A string describing a named curve to use for ECDH key agreement or `false` to disable ECDH.
+Defaults to `prime256v1` (NIST P-256).
+    Use [`crypto.getCurves()`][] to obtain a list of available curve names.
+On recent releases, `openssl ecparam -list_curves` will also display the name and description of each available elliptic curve.
+  * `dhparam` {string|Buffer} Diffie Hellman parameters, required for [Perfect Forward Secrecy][].
+Use `openssl dhparam` to create the parameters.
+    The key length must be greater than or equal to 1024 bits, otherwise an error will be thrown.
+It is strongly recommended to use 2048 bits or larger for stronger security.
+If omitted or invalid, the parameters are silently discarded and DHE ciphers will not be available.

 The `tls.createSecureContext()` method creates a credentials object.